-After a traumatic head injury, there are often silent neural pathways that still exist.
+After a traumatic head injury, there are often silent areas of the brain that still can work, they have just lost connection with the rest of the body.
 There are brain circuits that can take over for the injured pathways.
-The problem is that you do not know where they are there and how to use them.
+The problem is that you do not know where they are or how to use them.
 This program is a form of stroke rehabilitation therapy that can help you discover these pathways.
-In order to restore movement after an injury, I created a new way to target and train muscle use call Quantitative Surface Electromyography or QSEMG.
+In order to restore movement after an injury, I created a new way to target and train muscle use that is a special kind of biofeedback called Quantitative Surface Electromyography or QSEMG.
 There is much detail in the accompanying pages.
-It is a painless procedure that uses a modified form of biofeedback.
+It is a painless procedure that uses electrodes to measure muscle activity and displays it on a monitor.
 The program helps the person find and use muscles that as a result of an accident have been lost.
-At first, the only way to see neural activity is by watching lines on the computer monitor rise and fall as the muscle is used and relaxed.
+At first, the only way to see the muscle activity is by watching lines on the computer monitor rise and fall as the muscle is used and relaxed.
 With continued stroke therapy, you begin to recognize the muscle use on your own, you get a feel for it, much like you did the first time you learned to ride a bicycle without training wheels.

 Motor Control Restoration helps patients with a variety of conditions including stroke, head injury and traumatic injuries due to accidents.
 Our patients learn to restore movement and maximize the efficient use of their muscles and minimize activities that are detrimental to their recovery.
 This is accomplished by using Quantitative Surface Electromyography Treatment (QSMEG), a treatment technique developed by Dr. Jeffrey Bolek.